CSCE-5430/iPrologInCPP/README.md

--## First commit by Khorrom
+## First commit by Khorrom
--This is my first commit.
+This is my first commit.